Notify me

 (public domain photo)

 Dating back to the 18th century, Arnold & Son was revived in 1995 and currently produces haute horlogerie watches.
-While the brand’s roots trace back to John Arnold, a notable British watchmaker, their modern creations, such as the DSTB or the HMS1, pay homage to the brand’s historical designs, incorporating vintage elements and exceptional craftsmanship.
+The brand’s roots trace back to John Arnold, a notable British watchmaker, and their modern creations, such as the DSTB or the HMS1, pay homage to the brand’s historical designs, incorporating vintage elements and exceptional craftsmanship.

 Garrick Watches: A relatively newer addition to British watchmaking, Garrick Watches crafts timepieces that encapsulate traditional watchmaking techniques.
 Models like the Portsmouth or the S2 exemplify vintage-inspired designs, incorporating hand-finishing and attention to detail reminiscent of classical watchmaking.